getrasa/Memorite/README.md

 - Burned 8 | 2879h (4m - 1h)

 ## Technologies
-Memorite was written using MERN Stack which consists of:
+Memorite was developed using MERN Stack which consists of:
 - MongoDB
 - Express.js
 - React.js